scottcwilson/zen_cart_better_together/README.md

 a note of your settings so you can apply them to the new version.

 2. Copy the contents of the folder you have unzipped to the root directory of your shop.
-NOTE that these files assume your template name is "custom," so any file with "custom" in its path name will need to be renamed if you are using a different template name.

 3. Login to admin and in Modules->Order Total you will see 'Better Together' listed along with all the other modules available.